 1.4 The expert must opine on the fairness of a transaction/corporate action but may also opine on the reasonableness, provided detailed disclosure is provided.
 Fairness is based on quantitative issues and reasonableness on qualitative issues.

-1.5 The date on which the opinion is issued must be the same as the date that the directors authorise the submission to the JSE for formal approval.
+1.5 The date on which the opinion is issued must be the same as the date that the board authorises the submission to the JSE for informal approval.

 Removal of Listing